wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 Insertion also works in a two-stage manner.
 In the first stage, the filter logic takes the inverse per-segment valid bit as the output bit vector indictaing which segments can be used for storing the incoming compressed line.
-Then in the second stage, the incoming line is unshuffled into a buffer using a similar crossbar architecture as
+Then in the second stage, the incoming line is unshuffled into a buffer using a similar crossbar architecture as discussed in the previous section and the bit mask from the last stage as control signals.
+Note that not all segments are necessarily used for storing the line, and hence only those that are selected are set, and the rest will be cleared.
+The unshuffled data is then written back to the data bank, and both valid bits and tag IDs for affected segments are updated.